 Block Volume performance varies with volume size, see Block Volume Performance for more information.

-The Block Volume service's elastic performance enables you to dynamically change the volume performance.
-You can select one of the following volume performance levels for your block volumes:
+You can select from one of the following volume performance levels to meet the requirements for your block volumes:

 Ultra High Performance

-For how to adjust the performance for a volume, see Changing the Performance of a Volume
+If your requirements change, you can change the performance level for the volume.
+For how to adjust the performance for a volume, see Changing the Performance of a Volume.

 Block Volume Durability